- Program Areas

 Dr. David Lytle | Oregon State University

-This project will combine the: (1) development of novel flow‐population models for riparian vegetation, fish, and aquatic invertebrates; (2) parameterization of model vital rates using long-term datasets from military and other lands; and (3) implementation of models to forecast how changing climate regimes will affect aquatic populations across a suite of western U.S. military installations.
-For Objective 1, the team will build flow‐population models that are suitable for capturing the non‐stationary, stochastic dynamics that flow regimes exert on populations.
-Importantly, a “flow‐response guild” approach will be followed, in which groups of species that share similar responses to flow regime attributes will be modeled.
-Objective 2 involves the parameterization of models using data from aridland military installations and other long‐term sites.
-This data‐intensive objective will enable testing of model predictions and calibration of models so they directly apply to groups of species occurring on aridland military installations.
-In Objective 3, the team will use the modeling approach to forecast the ecological effects of changing streamflow regimes.
+This project will combine the: (1) development of novel flow-population models for riparian vegetation, fish, and aquatic invertebrates; (2) parameterization of model vital rates using longterm datasets from military and other lands; (3) and implementation of models to forecast how changing climate regimes will affect aquatic populations across a suite of western U.S. military installations.
+Objective 1 will build flow-population models that are suitable for capturing the non-stationary, stochastic dynamics that flow regimes exert on populations.
+Importantly, a “flow-response guild” approach will be followed, in which groups of species that share similar responses to flow regime attributes will be modeled.
+Objective 2 involves the parameterization of models using data from aridland military installations and other long-term sites.
+This data-intensive objective will enable testing of model predictions and calibration of models so they directly apply to groups of species occurring on aridland Department of Defense installations.
+Objective 3 uses the modeling approach to forecast the ecological effects of changing streamflow regimes.
 This objective will explore future climate change scenarios and their effects on aquatic and riparian organisms.

-This research will provide a critical link between landscape‐level climate projections and population responses of organisms.
-This link will enable researchers and managers to anticipate how climate‐driven changes to precipitation will change current distributions of aquatic and riparian organisms.
-The project also will produce ready‐to‐use web‐based tools for managers that will enable them to explore the consequences of proposed management actions on relevant flow‐response guilds, without requiring direct mastery of the underlying mathematical models.
-(Anticipated Project Completion - 2019)
+The research will provide a critical link between landscape-level climate predictions and population responses of organisms.
+This link will enable researchers and managers to anticipate how climate-driven changes to precipitation will change current distributions of aquatic and riparian organisms.
+The project also will produce ready-to-use web-based tools for managers that will enable them to explore the consequences of proposed management actions on relevant flow-response guilds, without requiring direct mastery of the underlying mathematical models.

 Dr. David Lytle